How Can Businesses Hire New Staff During COVID-19?

 If you have hired someone that’s outside of a reasonable travel-to-work time frame, it’s important to keep them involved and feeling part of the team.

-Whilst we are in lockdown or working-from-home, there is no easy solution, apart from keeping them involved in meetings, encouraging groups to work together, as well as making sure you always invite them to any online events your business is having.
+Whilst we are in lockdown, there is no easy solution, apart from keeping them involved in meetings, encouraging groups to work together, as well as making sure you always invite them to any online events your business is having.

 Once we are out of lockdown then, whenever your company is having any events, make sure you always invite them, even if you don’t think they will be able to come.
 If you have a few employees away from the central office, you could always hold an event that is more accessible and local to them.